Table of Contents

 A magical moment of truth is one when the brand can meet the expectation of the customer in full and in most cases, can exceed them.
 The brand does not have to make grand gestures because sweet gestures that are unexpected have the same ability to move a person.

-It helps in creating a regular and loyal customer base that is very rare in today’s competitive times.
+It helps in creating a regular and loyal customer base which is very rare in today’s competitive times.

 2. Miserable moments